DenisLitvin/iOS-Interview/README.md

 SVN relies on a centralised system for version management.
 It’s a central repository where working copies are generated and a network connection is required for access.

 Git relies on a distributed system for version management.
 You will have a local repository on which you can work, with a network connection only required to synchronise.

+### What are the most important application delegate methods a developer should handle ?
+The operating system calls specific methods within the application delegate to facilitate transitioning to and from various states.
+The seven most important application delegate methods a developer should handle are:

+- application:willFinishLaunchingWithOptions

+Method called when the launch process is initiated.
+This is the first opportunity to execute any code within the app.

+- application:didFinishLaunchingWithOptions

+Method called when the launch process is nearly complete.
+Since this method is called is before any of the app’s windows are displayed, it is the last opportunity to prepare the interface and make any final adjustments.

+- applicationDidBecomeActive

+Once the application has become active, the application delegate will receive a callback notification message via the method applicationDidBecomeActive.

+This method is also called each time the app returns to an active state from a previous switch to inactive from a resulting phone call or SMS.

+- applicationWillResignActive

+There are several conditions that will spawn the applicationWillResignActive method.
+Each time a temporary event, such as a phone call, happens this method gets called.
+It is also important to note that “quitting” an iOS app does not terminate the processes, but rather moves the app to the background.

+- applicationDidEnterBackground

+This method is called when an iOS app is running, but no longer in the foreground.
+In other words, the user interface is not currently being displayed.
+According to Apple’s UIApplicationDelegate Protocol Reference, the app has approximately five seconds to perform tasks and return.
+If the method does not return within five seconds, the application is terminated.

+- applicationWillEnterForeground

+This method is called as an app is preparing to move from the background to the foreground.
+The app, however, is not moved into an active state without the applicationDidBecomeActive method being called.
+This method gives a developer the opportunity to re-establish the settings of the previous running state before the app becomes active.

+- applicationWillTerminate

+This method notifies your application delegate when a termination event has been triggered.
+Hitting the home button no longer quits the application.
+Force quitting the iOS app, or shutting down the device triggers the applicationWillTerminate method.
+This is the opportunity to save the application configuration, settings, and user preferences.

+### What does code signing do?
+Signing our app allows iOS to identify who signed our app and to verify that our app hasn’t been modified since you signed it.
+The Signing Identity consists of a public-private key pair that Apple creates for us.

 ### What problems does delegation solve?
 * Avoiding tight coupling of objects